-Method: To address the lack of educational preparation of GP-preceptors, and in accordance with the stringent teaching and assessment standards of the Australian Medical School Accreditation, a tripartite approach was taken to educational skills development among rural GP-preceptors.
-The Discipline of General Practice conducted a needs-analysis of 64 rural GP-preceptors, and an evaluation by questionnaire of the teaching efficacy of those 64 rural GP-Preceptors and 76 urban GP-preceptors by 64 final-year medical students after their 3-week rural and urban GP attachments.
-The second intervention, based on the assessment and evaluation findings, was devised and implemented by the University Department of Rural Health.
-A series of workshops comprised the interdisciplinary educational and support program for GP preceptors, entitled Preceptor Onsite Preparation Program for Information Education and Support, or POPPIES.
+Method: To address the lack of educational preparation of GP-preceptors, and in accordance with the stringent teaching and assessment standards of the Australian Medical School Accreditation, a number of initiatives were implemented to support educational skill development among rural GP-preceptors.
+The University Department of Rural Health devised and implemented an interdisciplinary educational and support program for GP preceptors, entitled Preceptor Onsite Preparation Program for Information Education and Support, or POPPIES.
+A comprehensive needs analysis informed the development and implementation of three inter-disciplinary workshops.
+The Discipline of General Practice conducted a pre and post placement evaluation of the teaching efficacy of 64 rural GP-Preceptors by questionnaire and 76 urban GP-preceptors by surveying 64 final-year medical students after their 3-week rural and urban GP attachments.